Welcome to today's edition of the Rush 24-7 podcast.

 Good afternoon, Rush.

-Uh I was going to argue that because of the three questions that the jurors had asked the judge, that perhaps they were focusing on the charge and not the uh the periphery of the case, and that the judge in steering the focus towards the case and maybe not allowing the issue of whether she was covert or not.
+I was going to argue that because of the three questions that the jurors had asked the judge, that perhaps they were focusing on the charge and not the periphery of the case, and that the judge in steering the focus towards the case and maybe not allowing the issue of whether she was covert or not, maybe they were actually focusing on the charge.

-A lot of people assume that these questions that the jury had just three hours ago.
+A lot of people assume that these questions that the jury had just three hours ago, we can't, judge, we can't figure out what he's charged with.

-Now people were looking at that and thinking, what a mockery this is an absolute joke.
+And people were looking at that and think, what a mockery.

-You just it just it's it's it's not predictable.
+You just, it's not predictable.

-And I'm I myself uh uh found myself chuckling.
+And I myself found myself chuckling.

 I mean, this is an absolute joke.

-Judge, we can't figure out what Libby is accused of doing wrong, and then three hours later, he's guilty on four of the five counts.
+And then three hours later, he's guilty on four of the five counts.

 I defy anybody to make any sense of this.

-Well, don't get your hopes up on this.
+But I speculated, well, don't get your hopes up on this.

-The judge will not entertain questions from a jury, just one or two people have a question.
+Just one or two people have a question.

-Uh and then you go guilty on four of the five counts.
+And then you go guilty on four of the five counts.

-This is Ken, and welcome to the EIB network.
+This is Ken, and welcome to the EIB Network.

 Hi, Rush.